fibohumanoidlab/FIBOT/README.md

 ```
 git clone https://github.com/splintered-reality/py_trees_ros_interfaces.git
 ```
-Now, we can learn py_tree tutorials from this web site [py_tree_tutorial](https://py-trees-ros-tutorials.readthedocs.io/en/release-2.1.x/index.html).
+Now, we can learn py_tree tutorials from this website [py_tree_tutorial](https://py-trees-ros-tutorials.readthedocs.io/en/release-2.1.x/index.html).

 ## Optional
-if you want some visaulize, you can install py_trees_ros_viewer package
+if you want some visualize, you can install the py_trees_ros_viewer package
 ```
 git clone https://github.com/splintered-reality/py_trees_ros_viewer.git
 ```
-For more infomation about installing, can check on this git [ splintered-reality /py_trees_ros ](https://github.com/splintered-reality/py_trees_ros).
+For more information about installing, can check on this git [ splintered-reality /py_trees_ros ](https://github.com/splintered-reality/py_trees_ros).

 # Quickstart
-In this package have launch file that launch all node include of Ball_node Root_node and robot_id node
+This package have launch file that launch all node include of Ball_node Root_node and robot_id node
 ```
 ros2 launch robot_decision decision.launch.py
 ```